owlchester/kanka/resources/docs/1.0/relations.md

 ### Body

-The same body parameters are available as for when creating an relation.
+The same body parameters are available as for when creating a relation.

 ### Results